Frequently Asked Questions about Payments

 Can I cancel a payment that was previously scheduled online?

-You can cancel a payment you have scheduled online as long as the payment is not already in a "Sent" or "Complete" status.
+You can cancel a payment you've scheduled online as long as the payment isn't already in a "Sent" or "Complete" status.

 To cancel a one time payment you scheduled online: